 Considering consumers can evaluate your product’s value based on subconscious elements like pricing, it is important to be mindful of who your target audience is and how your pricing strategy can impact consumer perception.

-Offering consumer promotions can be a great way to attract new customers, increase sales, and reward loyal customers.
-However, it's important to be mindful of the potential consequences of offering too many promotions, such as diminishing brand perception and value or undermining customer loyalty.
+Offering consumer promotions can be a great way to attract new customers, increase sales and reward loyal customers.
+However, it's important to be mindful of the potential consequences of offering too many promotions, such as diminishing brand perception or undermining customer loyalty.

-To avoid these consequences, it's important to use promotions sparingly and strategically.
-Focus on offering promotions that align with your brand values and that provide real value to your customers.
+To avoid these consequences, it's important to use discounts strategically.
+Focus on offering promotions that align with your customers' needs and that provide them with real value.

 motivate-consumers-urgency-marketing-ebook-cta